Impact on Business (GRI3-3)

 1. Human Rights Policy

-Additionally, the human rights policy is regularly reviewed, taking into consideration changes with significance for the Company.
+Additionally, the human rights policy is regularly reviewed, taking into consideration changes relevant to the Company.
 CKPower has also developed and implemented a Human Rights Roadmap, which aligns with its 5-year sustainability strategy (from 2022 to 2026), in order to clearly define the goals and directions for its risk assessments and prevent human rights violations in the future.

 2. Human Rights Due Diligence

-CKPower carries out Human Rights Due Diligence (HRDD) systematically and efficiently every three years in adherence to the UN Guiding Principles on Business and Human Rights (UNGPs).
-An external third-party organization is appointed to conduct human rights due diligence of the Company to ensure alignment with international standards and the ability to prevent or mitigate potential risks arising from its business operations.
+CKPower carries out Human Rights Due Diligence (HRDD) systematically and efficiently every three years in adherence to the UN Guiding Principles on Business and Human Rights (UNGP).
+An external third-party organization is appointed to conduct human rights due diligence for the Company to ensure alignment with international standards and the ability to prevent or mitigate potential risks arising from its business operations.

 CKPower’s human rights due diligence covers all sites of operation across its value chain and is conducted to identify key human rights issues and rights holders as well as impacted vulnerable groups across 100% of its business.
 The process consists of five major steps as follows: